 NOTE-This one second isochronous delay permits isochronous operations to continue for a short period of time without disruption.
 During this time, the controlling application(s) are expected to reallocate the necessary isochronous channel(s) and bandwidth and then to reconfirm these by a write to the plug control register(s).
 In the event that the necessary resources cannot be reallocated, the expiration of the one second isochronous delay forces the plug to transition to the READY state and stops isochronous transmission or reception.

 Transition P3:P2.
-The successful execution of a stream control ORB with a control function of PAUSE or STOP shall cause the online bit to be zeroed.
+An internal device state change causes the online bit to be zeroed.
 The plug shall transition to the SUSPENDED state.

 7.2.2 Establishing and breaking connections